tavaresgerson/mysql-docs/v8/en/03 Upgrading Mysql/05-upgrading-what-is-upgraded.md

 Installing a new version of MySQL may require upgrading these parts of the existing installation:

-* The `mysql` system schema, which contains tables that store information required by the MySQL server as it runs (see  Section 7.3, “The mysql System Schema”). `mysql` schema tables fall into two broad categories:
+* The `mysql` system schema, which contains tables that store information required by the MySQL server as it runs. `mysql` schema tables fall into two broad categories:

   + Data dictionary tables, which store database object metadata.
   + System tables (that is, the remaining non-data dictionary tables), which are used for other operational purposes.